kaushiksamanta/queue-craft/README.md

     // Logs: "Worker started consuming from queue: queue.user.created.order.placed" console.log('Worker is now running');
   });

-// Processing logs
-// When a message is processed successfully:
-// "Successfully processed event: user.created"

-// When a message is retried:
-// "Retrying message with routing key user.created (attempt 2)"

-// When a message is sent to dead letter queue:
-// "Sending message to dead letter queue: user.created"

-// You can integrate these logs with your monitoring system
 ```

 For advanced monitoring, you can implement your own logging or metrics collection in your handlers.